-All students must comply with the University of Florida's Student Honor Code at this link (Links to an external site.).
+All students must comply with the University of Florida's Student Honor Code: https://sccr.dso.ufl.edu/process/student-conduct-code/

 We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."